Assyrian independence movement: European support

 The National Democrats in Sweden were supporters of ethnopluralism, and support the foundation of an Assyrian state.
 After visiting the Assyrians in northern Iraq, Dutch Parliament member Joel Voordewind of the Christian Union party asked the Dutch Minister of Foreign Affairs Verhagen to increase the pressure on the Central Government of Baghdad through the European Union in order to execute a plan for an Assyrian police force for the protection of their towns and villages in the Nineveh plains.

 US Support

 In September 2016, a bipartisan resolution was introduced into the US House of Representatives to support the creation of a permanent safe haven for persecuted minorities, including Christians, Yazidis, and Shiite Turkmen, that would be centered on the traditional Assyrian homeland in the Nineveh Plain.
 The legislation was introduced by Rep. Jeff Fortenberry (R-NE), and it had 11 co-sponsors from Democrats and Republicans.
 It was referred to the House Foreign Affairs Committee.

+Organizations that actively lobby the U.S government include: Assyrian American Political Advocacy Committee (AAPAC), Assyrian American National Federation (AANF), Assyrian American National Coalition (AANC), Assyrian Policy Institute.